Buildings evacuated after threats made against City of Pryor

 PRYOR, Okla. − One man has been arrested after police say he made threats against the City of Pryor.

-Those threats forced officials to close the courthouse and library for several hours Monday.
+Those threats forced officials to close the courthouse and library at noon on Monday.

 The threats stemmed from an argument that took place the night before at a nearby apartment complex.
-Details of the threats were not immediately shared, but officials tell FOX23 that a fire alarm was pulled and the suspect was wearing tactile gear.
+Details of the threats were not immediately shared, but they came in around 4 a.m. and officials tell FOX23 that a fire alarm was pulled and the suspect was wearing tactile gear.

 FOX23 took several calls from concerned residents who just wanted information.
 Many said the Municipal Utility Board was the only agency they saw posting updates.